BZIvanov/Learning-ReactJS/README.md

 If you want to use global variables in your index.html you have to put the variable name in percent signs.
 Here is example **%REACT_APP_API_KEY%**.

 And these variables don't provide security so you should never put sensitive information in these varibles on the front-end.

+## Working with .svg files

+Read [here]('https://create-react-app.dev/docs/adding-images-fonts-and-files/') for more details on how to work with and import svg files.